. . . : : History / David’s Bio, Background & Achievements

 Accolades

-• Best of Show, Southeastern Museum Conference
+• Best of Show, Southeastern Museums Conference

-• 2 Gold, Southeastern Museum Conference
+• 2 Gold, Southeastern Museums Conference

-• First Place Brochures, Southeastern Museum Conference
+• First Place Brochures, Southeastern Museums Conference

-• Silver, Southeastern Museum Conference
+• Silver, Southeastern Museums Conference

 • Best of Category, Printing Industry Association of Georgia